tucher/JsonFusion/docs/WHY_REFLECTION.md

 - Ability to express semantic intent (skip_json, ranges, etc.) that drives real optimizations.
 - Validation and constraints are checked during parsing, not as a separate step.

-**Note on error handling**: JsonFusion's error reporting and recovery mechanisms are under active development.
-Current focus has been on the happy path and compile-time validation.
-Production-grade error messages with line/column information, partial parsing recovery, and flexible error handling strategies are roadmap items.
+JsonFusion provides rich error reporting with:
+- Current input iterator (precise byte offset in the JSON stream)
+- JSON path tracking (e.g., `$.statuses[3].user.name`, encoded inside a `JsonPath` object)
+- Parse error codes
+- Validator error codes with failed validator option index

+The path tracking is compile-time sized based on schema depth analysis, avoiding runtime allocation overhead.
+This works in both runtime and constexpr contexts.
+Schemas with recursive types can be handled: non-cyclic recursive structures use fixed-size stacks, while cyclic structures can explicitly enable `std::vector` usage via macro option for dynamic path tracking.

 ⚠️ Trade-offs
 - `Annotated` is clearly a workaround, a way to attach metainfo to types.
 We just don't have a less-intrusive way in the language to create something like annotations, which behaves the way we need.

 - **Compile times**: Heavy template instantiation and constexpr logic are not free.
 This is a real cost and can be significant in large projects.
 However, JsonFusion's design helps contain this: all template instantiation happens at `Parse()` and `Serialize()` call sites, which are naturally scoped.
 You can easily isolate these calls in separate translation units (e.g., a dedicated `config_parser.cpp`), preventing the template machinery from "poisoning" your entire codebase.
 The rest of your code just works with the plain C++ types.
 That said, if you have dozens of complex models and parse them in many places, compile times will add up — there's no magic solution, just good hygiene about where and how often you instantiate the machinery.

 - Binary size: poor factoring or excessive inlining can bloat code if you're not careful (JsonFusion is designed to avoid this, but physics still apply).
 With proper linker optimization (LTO) and thoughtful model design, binary size typically scales with the semantic complexity of your models rather than the depth of metaprogramming.
 Still, each instantiation does generate code, and you'll want to monitor this on resource-constrained platforms.